maueroats/nsml-documents/meet-instructions.md

 ## Visiting Schools

+* If you are delayed or unable to attend, please inform the host immediately.
-**Want to bring more than 5 alternates per grade level?** Contact the host early.
+* **Want to bring more than 5 alternates per grade level?** Contact the host early.
 Volunteer extra coaches for proctoring (if you have them).
 Staff and space may make this tight.
 Please be understanding if the host school cannot make this work.